waitinfuture/odps/intl.en-US/User Guide/SQL/Type conversion.md

 cast("2013-11-31 12:12:12" as datetime) -- Returns an exception because November 31, 2013 does not exist.
 ```

-MaxCompute provides the TO\_DATE function to convert the String type that does not meet the Datetime format to the Datetime type.
+MaxCompute provides the TO\_DATE function to convert the STRING type that does not meet the DateDATETIME ime format to the DATETIME type.
 For more information, see [TO\_DATE](reseller.en-US/User Guide/SQL/Builtin functions/Date functions.md).